South East Cambridge Busway

 The Greater Cambridge Partnership (GCP) is proposing to improve journeys into south east Cambridge from the A11 and A1307, using funds from central government.

 The bus road would be 14 metres wide and made of tarmac and concrete.
-It would run through open countryside (Green Belt) and would be very damaging to the landscape and habitats and so we are campaigning for less-damaging alternatives.
+It would run through open countryside (Green Belt) and would be very damaging to the landscape and habitats and so we are campaigning for an alternative bus scheme which delivers similar economic and transport benefits, is much more environmentally friendly and would save the tax-payer (that’s you) around £100m.

 This video shows some of the landscape that would be impacted: